zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaultsTooltip.md

     ?>

 ### color
 The text color of the tooltip.
-The default is the same as the series labels color.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaultsTooltip`